GMTim/LostMineOfPhandelver-Notes/locations/cragmaw-hideout.md

 **DM Notes**
 - Lazy goblin stands guard on bridge, if characters make a `DC 9 Stealth` check with no light sources he won't notice them.
 Otherwise he runs off to [area 7](#7-twin-pools-cave) and triggers the flood event.
 If this happens run encounter [Tiwn Pools Cave](../encounters/cragmaw-hideout-7-twin-pools-cave.md#dm-notes).
+- If party comes here after dealing with [area 7](#7-twin-pools-cave), run encounter [Twin Pools Cave](../encounters/cragmaw-hideout-7-twin-pools-cave.md), but with only pothead.
+And he'll try and run away.
 - Players will notice the goblin with a `PP 13`.
 - Bridge has `AC5`; `HP10`. `2d6 bludgeoning` damage to anything that falls when bridge is destroyed.
 - Can climb onto bridge with `DC 15 Athletics` check.